itsmosalah/nota/README.md

 A Flutter app used for taking notes and saving them on the phone.
 **It is currently under development.**

-It is intended for saving text notes on the phone while keeping them organized using folders, lables, and so on...
+It is intended for saving text notes on the phone local storage, while keeping them organized using labels for filtering.
+More customization options will be released in the future.

 ## Screenshots: